stenwt/librarium/docusaurus-librarium/docs/docs-content/09-registries-and-packs/7-advanced-configuration.md

 ---
 title: 'Advanced Configuration'
 metaTitle: 'Advanced Configuration'
-metaDescription: 'Learn how to apply advanced concepts by customizing the deployments of the Packs registry.'
+description: 'Learn how to apply advanced concepts by customizing the deployments of the Packs registry.'
 icon: ''
-hideToC: true
+hide_table_of_contents: true
-fullWidth: false

 ---